usrzero/linux-check-mem-nagios-plugin/README.md

 Sample install steps below are for CentOS 6.5 and assume you are using nagio with check_nrpe plugin, nrpe, and pnp4nagios.

-1) Install and configure nagios, nrpe, and the check_nrpe nagios plugin
+1) Install and configure nagios

 2) Install the files for this plugin and chart
 ```